whoshotu/PAWS-CONNECT/README.md

 ## Deployment Configuration

-For the deployed application to function correctly, the following environment variables must be set on the Heroku server:
+For the deployed application to function correctly, the following environment variables must be set on the Render server

 - **`MONGODB_URI`**: The connection string for the MongoDB Atlas database.
 - **`JWT_SECRET`**: A secret key for signing authentication tokens.
 - **`GEMINI_API_KEY`**: The user's Google Gemini API key for content moderation.

-These can be added as "Config Vars" in the Heroku dashboard under the "Settings" tab.
+These can be added as "Config Vars" in the Render dashboard

 ---